Massipssa/ansible/docs/concepts.md

 # Ansible

+- It's configuration management tool
+- Hybrid language (declarative and imperative)
+- Hasn't lifecycle management
+- Agent-less
+- Uses
   - **Pull configuration:** Slaves check periodically from master
   - **Push configuration:** Master push config to slaves.
 In this case we don't need Ansible to be installed in the slaves.

 ## Architecture